 If you do a bit of googling, you’ll surely find some conflicting information.

-Some said that fermented cabbage lasts only a few months, while others that it stays safe to eat and tastes good forever.
-A few places claimed you can keep it on the countertop, while the rest urged you to refrigerate it.
+Some say that fermented cabbage lasts only a few months, while others that it stays safe to eat and tastes good forever.
+A few places claim you can keep it on the countertop, while the rest urges you to refrigerate it.

 I included a bunch of links to both sauerkraut producers and people who make it at home.
-Those are, I believe, the most reliable sources of information on pickled cabbage, and this piece simply summarizes my findings.
+Those are, I believe, the most reliable sources of information on pickled cabbage.

 Two Types of Sauerkraut